XenOriginal/XiaoMi-Ruby-15.6-UMA-only/README.md

  My laptop editon not have a Nvidia-MX graphic card, if you want use my EFI, you need to add DSDT-DDGPU and some boot argument (nv_disable)

+ When install system，block ssdt-uiac to prevent kernel panic from usb

  ---------------Hardware Recommend------------------------

  This laptop can use BCM94360CS2, you just need make conversion card not so long, no need to do any destroy on your laptop!